 Hi and welcome to my ePortfolio!

-My name is Mira and I am a PhD student on my first year of research with an MIBTP (Midlands Integrative Biosciences Training Partnership) studentship at the University of Warwick.
+My name is Mira and I am a PhD student on my second year of research with an MIBTP (Midlands Integrative Biosciences Training Partnership) studentship at the University of Warwick.
 I have BSc and MSc degrees in Environmental Science from the University of Eastern Finland, where I did my advanced studies in Environmental Biology and took Applied Zoology and Animal Welfare as well as Environmental Law as my secondary subjects.

 I grew up by the Bothnian Sea, in a coastal city with a long and diverse shoreline ranging from miles of sandy beaches and dunes to bedrock and mudflat environments.
 I have always been interested in nature and environmental matters, and during my university studies I was lucky to have the opportunity to work several summers as an intern for the Environmental Administration of Finland.
 These internships consisted of various tasks related to aquatic surveys and water quality monitoring, including biological and physico-chemical sampling and measurements in both freshwaters as well as the Baltic Sea.
 These experiences, alongside with my 5-month ERASMUS student exchange at the University of Aberdeen in Scotland (where I got to see the actual ocean for the first time!), sparked my decision to pursue a career in the field of marine biology and, ultimately, marine conservation.